PostHog/posthog.com/contents/handbook/engineering/incidents.md

 ## What happens during an incident?

 The person who raised the incident is the incident lead.
 It’s their responsibility to:
 - Make sure the right people join the call.
-This includes [the current on call person](https://posthog.pagerduty.com/service-directory/P43Y0E8).
+This includes [the current on-call person](https://posthog.pagerduty.com/service-directory/P43Y0E8).
 Optionally, add people from Infra and [the feature owner](/handbook/engineering/feature-ownership) and Marketing if relevant.
-Marketing can assist on running communication if required.
+Marketing can assist in running communications if required.
 - Take notes in the incident channel.
-This should include time stamps, and is a brain dump of everything that we know, and everything that we are or have tried.
+This should include timestamps, and is a brain dump of everything that we know, and everything that we are or have tried.
 This will give us much more of an opportunity to learn from the incident afterwards.
-- Update the [status banner on app](https://app.posthog.com/feature_flags/984).
-There are some templates below to make this easier.
-- Update the [status page](https://status.posthog.com/) - this is best done via the incident slack channel via the incident app actions.
+- Update the [status page](https://status.posthog.com/).
+This is best done in the incident Slack channel using `/incident statuspage` (`/inc sp`).

 If the person who raised the incident is the best person to debug the issue, they should hand over the incident lead role to someone else on the call.